-Associate Directors of Development rake in the most money, with average earnings of about $130K per year; Principal Software Engineers come in second with average earnings amounting to $99K, while Pharmaceutical Field Sales Representatives and Pharmaceuticals Sales Representatives rank near the top as well (around $76K and approximately $73K, respectively).
-With salaries averaging $55K, Analytical Methods Development Scientists are among the lowest paid at Boehringer Ingelheim Corp.
+Associate Directors of Development rake in the most money, with average earnings of $130K per year; Talent Acquisition Managers come in second with average earnings amounting to about $95K, while Quality Assurance Specialists and Pharmaceutical Field Sales Representatives rank near the top as well ($85K and $78K, respectively).
+With salaries averaging around $68K, Process Engineers are among the lowest paid at Boehringer Ingelheim Corp.

 Years of Experience

-When it comes to location, the highest average paycheck ($110K per year) can be spotted in Danbury, Conn.; Fort Dodge, Iowa (approximately $108K), Ridgefield, Conn. ($100K), and Cleveland, Ohio ($96K) are the next top-paying cities.
-St. Joseph, Mo. is one of the lowest-paid cities, with earnings averaging around $59K.
-By state, Boehringer Ingelheim Corp pays its New York employees the most; the pay rate there is about $160K annually.
+When it comes to location, the highest average paycheck (about $101K per year) can be spotted in Ridgefield, Conn.; Fort Dodge, Iowa (approximately $99K), Danbury, Conn. ($84K), and Fremont, Calif. ($84K) are the next top-paying cities.
+St. Joseph, Mo. ranks low on the pay scale — at about $69K, it is one of the lowest-paid cities.
+Within the firm, employees working in Alabama take home the most — $106K annually on average.

 Certifications and Degrees